jasmandigital/open-travel-itinerary-builder-advanced/README.md

 > Built for digital nomads, travel agents, and group leaders who need structured, portable travel plans.

-## ✈️ Why This Exists
+## Why This Exists

 - Make itinerary planning easier for group tours
 - Use simple file formats that can be shared or rendered anywhere
 - Build trip templates for common travel types

-## 📁 Repo Structure
+## Repo Structure

 - `/templates/` → Sample itineraries in `.md` and `.json`
 - `/docs/` → Guide and usage
 - `/schema/` → JSON structure definition (basic validation)

-## 💡 Example Use Case
+## Example Use Case

-This format is used by a [Filipino travel agency in Toronto that organizes Europe tours with payment plans](https://reliabletours.systeme.io).
+This format is inspired by community-based tour operator organizing Europe trips with flexible payment options.
+[Learn more](https://reliabletours.systeme.io).
 It supports multi-day trips, bus stops, accommodation notes, and optional group activities.

-## 🛠️ How to Use
+## How to Use

 You can:
 1. Fork the repo